 Fourth Circuit Takes on Applicable Commitment Period Issue

 The Fourth Circuit has accepted two direct appeals presenting the issue of whether the applicable commitment period for a chapter 13 plan applies when there is no projected disposable income.
-Both cases first treat the issue of whether an expected change in payments during the course of the plan should be considered when determining the debtor’s projected disposable income at the outset, and then deal with the relevance of the applicable commitment period where the debtor has zero or negative disposable income as calculated by the means test.
+Both cases first treat the issue of whether an expected change in payments during the plan should be considered when determining the debtor’s projected disposable income at the outset, and then deal with the relevance of the applicable commitment period where the debtor has zero or negative disposable income as calculated by the means test.
 [Read more…] about Fourth Circuit Takes on Applicable Commitment Period Issue

 Social Security Income May Not Be Considered in Good Faith Analysis